brendancooley/tpsp/tpsp.md

 \begin{equation} \label{eq:r}
 r_i(h(\bm{\tau}), v_i) = \sum_j (\tau_{ij} - v_i) X_{ij}(h(\bm{\tau}))
 \end{equation}
 and $X_{ij}(h(\bm{\tau}))$ are country $i$'s imports from country $j$.^[This object does not correspond empirically to governments' factual tariff revenues, as $\tau_{ij}$ incorporates a larger set of trade policy distortions than tariffs alone.
 Yet, non-tariff barriers to trade also generate rents that do not accrue directly to the government's accounts (see, for example, @Anderson1992 for the case of quotas).
 This revenue function is designed to capture this broader set of rents.]
 When $v_i$ is close to one, small policy distortions are sufficient to generate revenue for the government.
 Conversely when $v_i$ is high, the government must erect large barriers to trade before revenues begin entering government coffers and returning to the pockets of the consumer.
 Because consumers' consumption possibilities depend on revenue generation, increasing $v_i$ induces governments' to become more protectionist.
 This formulation provides substantial flexibility in rationalizing various levels of protectionism, while avoiding assuming specific political economic motivations for its genesis.
 From the perspective of the consumers, rents extracted from imports are valued equally, regardless of their source.
-Ex ante, governments are not discriminatory in their trade policy preferences preferences.
+Ex ante, governments are not discriminatory in their trade policy preferences.
 Optimal policies for government $i$ maximize $V_i \left( h(\bm{\tau}); v_i \right)$.

 These optimal policies impose externalities on other governments.
 By controlling the degree of market access afforded to foreign producers, trade policies affect the wages of foreign workers and the welfare of the governments that represent them.
 They also partially determine trade flows, which affect other governments' ability to collect rents.
 In this sense, protectionism is "beggar they neighbor."
 Governments' joint policy proposals are denoted $\tilde{\bm{\tau}}$.